kalihale/s25/_lab/lab01.md

    - Overlay your empirical model (predicted runtime) on both plots.

 5. **Analyze Results**:
-   - In your report, discuss:
+   - In your report:
-     - Shape differences between linear and log-log plots.
+     - Do a Big-O analysis of your code and discuss how it relates to your emprical analysis
-     - How well your model matches the measured data.
+     - Discuss differences between linear and log-log plots.
-     - Any deviations (e.g., due to cache effects, system noise).
+     - Your main takeaways and observations

 6. **Optional Challenge (10 Bonus Points)**:
    - Implement an optimized 3-Sum solution (e.g., using sorting and two pointers) with a lower time complexity than your brute-force approach.
 Measure T(n) for the same input sizes, derive a new empirical model, and compare it to your brute-force results in your report.